jmilkiewicz/OverheadCourse/index.markdown

 ---
 # Berlin September 2023

-Exciting Announcement: New Course Opening in Berlin, End of September!
+🎉 Exciting Announcement: New Course Opening in Berlin, End of September! 🎾

 We are thrilled to announce the opening of our newest courses in Berlin at the end of September.
-Registration is now [open]({% link signups/index.markdown %}), and we are offering early bird prices for a limited time!
+Registration is now [open]({% link signups/index.markdown %}), and we are offering early bird prices for a limited time! 💰

 Spaces are **limited**, so seize this opportunity to join us for an unforgettable padel training.
 Elevate your skills with the expert guidance of [Manu Soler]({{ site.baseurl }}{% link about.markdown %}) by your side.
-Don't miss out on this chance to take your game to new heights!
+Don't miss out on this chance to take your game to new heights! 🚀

 Stay tuned for more updates and announcements as we countdown to the grand opening.
-Get ready to ignite your passion for padel and take your game to new levels.
+Get ready to ignite your passion for padel and take your game to new levels.🔥

 See you soon on a court in Berlin!